phoebe-gill/pjgill.net/content/page/about.md

 title = "About me"
 +++

 Hi, I'm Phoebe Gill.
 I'm currently standing as the Green Party candidate for Bethnal Green and Stepney.
+Find out [about me and why I'm standing]({{< ref "post/bethnal-green-and-stepney.md" >}}).

 I work for [Policy Expert](https://www.policyexpert.co.uk/) as a software engineer.